cncf/glossary/content/en/container-orchestration.md

 ## How it helps
 Container orchestration provides a declarative method of automating much of the work, which makes the operational complexity manageable for software engineering teams.
-This includes a variety of tasks that software teams must perform in order to manage the lifecycle of a container, such as provisioning, deployment, scaling (both up and down), networking, load balancing, and other activities.
+This includes a variety of tasks, such as provisioning, deployment, scaling (both up and down), networking, load balancing, and other activities.